Want to learn how to do keyword research for SEO and get ranked higher on Google?

 But rest assured that even if it’s not Jaxxy you’re using as a keyword research tool, this post will still help you apply it with any keyword research tool you use or will use.

-But before getting into the point, let’s find out why it is important to do keyword research for SEO before you start crafting words for your blog post and publish it.
+But before getting to the point, let’s find out why it is important to do keyword research for SEO before you start crafting words for your blog post and publish it.

 Why it is important to do keyword research for SEO before you write your post?

-If you’re wondering how to do keyword research for SEO, that means you know what a keyword is.
+If you’re wondering how to perform keyword research, that means you know what a keyword is.
 Otherwise, a keyword is a word or group of words that people type into their browser to find information on a specific topic.

 For example, a user who wants to pay for a video camera but doesn’t know which camera to choose will use keywords such as: